Brighton Youth Centre

 Highlights include Royal Pavilion and Brighton and Hove National Spiritualist Church.

-The and surrounding gardens is a Grade I listed former royal residence located in , England.
+The and its surrounding gardens form a Grade I listed former royal residence in , England.
 Beginning in 1787, it was built in three stages as a seaside retreat for George, Prince of Wales, who became the Prince Regent in 1811, and King George IV in 1820. is situated 1,600 feet west of Brighton Youth Centre.

 Place of worship